 That ISN’T what you want!

-Smell is one of the quickest observations to know how a place cares for residents.
-If your nose isn’t happy in the few minutes you’re touring, how would your mom be happy there long-term?
+Smell is one of the quickest observations to how a place cares for residents.
+If your nose isn’t happy in the few minutes you’re touring, how would your father be happy there long-term?

 Other easy checks: Is each resident’s hair combed?
 Are clothes clean?
 Do caregivers quickly clean up messes?